sowmitra-das-sumit/sowmitra-das-sumit.github.io/README.md

 4. [Intelligent Traffic Control](https://github.com/chacconed/Intelligent-Traffic-Control-a-DLD-project): We designed an intelligent traffic system sensitive to various parameters such as volume, flow, and human emergencies using sequential logical circuits and finite state machines (FSM).

 5. [Biometric Fingerprint Sensor Attendance System with Fever Detection—An IOT-based solution](https://github.com/chacconed/IOT-based-Fingerprint-system-Poject-) (Microprocessor & Embedded system project): We developed a fingerprint attendance system using NodeMCU and Arduino.
-We further designed a server that ran hypertext protocols (HTTP) to request to read and write data to the database once the device was connected to a computer.
+We further designed a server running hypertext protocols (HTTP) to request to read and write data to the database once the device was connected to a computer.

 6. Investigating the effects of HVDC connection and large industrial loads in IEEE 39-bus networking using PSAF: We investigated the various types of faults occurring under different loading conditions in a multi-bus power system.